HafsaHameed457/F-Info/rqs.md

 ## What is state in React?
 The state is an instance of React Component Class that can be defined as an object of a set of observable properties that control the behaviour of the component.
 In other words, the State of a component is an object that holds some information that may change over the lifetime of the component.

+## Explain props in React?

+React allows us to pass information to a Component using something called props (which stands for properties).
+Props are objects which can be used inside a component

+We can access any props inside from the component’s class to which the props is passed.
+The props can be accessed as shown below: